Peace Corps Paul D. Coverdell Fellows Program

 - Self-Designed Master of Arts in Intercultural Service, Leadership, and Management

-As part of their SIT graduate program, fellows must complete a practicum—a core component of every SIT master’s program—in a high-need American community (as defined by SIT).
+As part of their SIT graduate program, fellows must complete a practicum — a core component of every SIT master’s program — in a high-need American community (as defined by SIT).
 The practicum must relate to the student’s coursework and career goals and be for a minimum of six months.
-(The TESOL and Sustainable Development in Washington, DC programs follow a slightly different program sequence.)
 Only SIT’s on campus degree programs are applicable.
 Practicums may be paid professional positions or unpaid internships.

 *To have satisfactorily completed Peace Corps service, a volunteer must have completed the full two-year tour of service or the full tour minus up to 90 days, if returned home on an emergency leave; have been granted an “Early Close of Service” or an “Interrupted Service” due to circumstances beyond the volunteer’s control; or have been medically separated as a volunteer.